pygeo/pycmbs/docsrc/source/installation.rst

 Below we describe how you properly install pyCMBS in your environment.
 Currently, there are three different ways to install pyCMBS

- 1. Easy installation using *pip* (note: not checked for a while be careful!)
+ 1. NOT RECOMMENDED AT THE MOMENT Easy installation using *pip* (note: not checked for a while be careful!)
  2. Source code installation from code repository (currently recommended)
  3. Source code installation from tarball